hichiaty/course-intro-to-cpp/README.md

 all:
     c++ sign_function.cpp absolute_value.cpp learning_functions.cpp -o sign
 ```
 * (note you need a tab at the beginning, not spaces.
-Might need to be careful in Atom.
-If it doesn't work try disabling 'soft tab' setting or use another editor like Notepad.)
+Might need to be careful in most text editors.
+If it doesn't work try disabling 'soft tab' setting or use another editor like Notepad++.)
 * Then run `make all`